labspt3-nutrition-tracker/nutrition-tracker-BE/README.md

     src="https://github.com/labspt3-nutrition-tracker/nutrition-tracker-BE/blob/david-chua/Images/UserImages/getUserBy.png"
   </p>

-#### getUserById: this query uses an userId argument to query a user with that specific id.
+#### getUserById: this query uses a userId argument to query a user with that specific id.

   The following is an example of a getUserById query: